Blackprint/blackprint.github.io/docs/Engine.md

 $ composer install blackprint/engine
 ```

-After that you can just import with autoload, or maybe also install another required nodes module.
+After that you can just import with autoload, you also need to install another required nodes module manually.

 ```php
 require_once('vendor/autoload.php');